hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_cluster.html.markdown

 #     .github/CONTRIBUTING.md.
 #
 # ----------------------------------------------------------------------------
-subcategory: "Workstations"
+subcategory: "Cloud Workstations"
 description: |-
-  A managed workstation cluster.
+  A grouping of workstation configurations and the associated workstations in that region.
 ---

 # google\_workstations\_workstation\_cluster

-A managed workstation cluster.
+A grouping of workstation configurations and the associated workstations in that region.

 ~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.